mEDR: SentinelOne Agent Upgrade Process

 To ensure successful upgrades, customers should:

-2. Maintain supported and fully patched operating systems
+1. Maintain supported and fully patched systems

 3. Notify CyFlare of: